 If you’ve seen the social media 10 year challenge floating around and have felt mixed feelings, then this post is for you.
 As a mom, registered dietitian and recovered anorexic, I’m sharing my personal feelings on the pros and cons of the 10 year challenge.
 But, I’d love to hear yours too!
 Read on to join the conversation.

 Alright, if you’re new to this challenge let me fill you in.

-The 10 year challenge started when we entered the new year in 2019 with the goal, according to Vox, to serve as:
+The 10 year challenge started when we entered the new year in 2019 with the goal to serve as:

 “A wholesome, socially acceptable way to brag about how hot you used to be, how hot you are now, or how hot you were and continue to be.“

 While you can certainly insert any word you want above for “hot”, the premise is the same.

 It’s a way to show your followers (be it if you’re an influencer or social media user) the changes you’ve encountered physically over the last decade, with the added opportunity to caption it with real life, inspiring (or not) details on what has unfolded over the last decade.

 Yes, it sounds silly, but pending the caption and images, the challenge can actually be a great way to elicit fond memories of accomplishments you’ve had over the last decade.

 Perhaps an old friend who knew you then chimes in and you reconnect.

 Maybe a follower who needed to hear a wise word of encouragement saw your post and now feels inspired to be their own true self in 2020.